The Science Case for Building a Band 1 Receiver Suite for ALMA: A Broad Range of Science Cases

 The last decade has seen the discovery of surprisingly bright cm-wavelength radio emission in a number of distinct galactic objects but most notably in dark clouds (e.g., Finkbeiner et al.\ 2002; Casassus et al.\ 2008 (see Figure~\ref{fig:cont1}); Scaife et al.\ 2009a).
 The spectrum of this new component of continuum radiation can be explained by electric dipole radiation from rapidly rotating (``spinning") very small dust grains (VSGs), as calculated by Draine \& Lazarian (1998; DL98).
-It has also been seen as a large scale foreground in CMB maps, its spectrum peaking at $\sim$40 GHz, spatially correlated with thermal dust emission.
+It has also been seen as a large-scale foreground in CMB maps, spatially correlated with thermal dust emission and having a spectrum peaking at $\sim$40 GHz.

-All of the existing work aimed at diagnosing this continuum emission is derived from CMB experiments on large angular scales, where the bulk of the radio signal occurs, and which will soon be surveyed by the {\em Planck\ } satellite.
-Details on small angular scales are crucial for probing star formation and circumstellar environments.
-Simply, progress in the understanding of the solid and gas states of the ISM requires sufficient resolution to separate the distinct environments.
-Directly measuring the VSG abundance and solid state physics is very exciting becasue VSGs play a central role in the chemical and thermal balance of the ISM.
+All of the existing work aimed at diagnosing this continuum emission is derived from CMB experiments on large angular scales, where the bulk of the radio signal occurs, e.g., recently by the {\em Planck\ } satellite.
+Details on small angular scales are crucial, however, for probing star formation and circumstellar environments.
+Simply, progress in the understanding of the solid and gaseous states of the ISM requires sufficient resolution to separate the distinct environments.
+Directly measuring the VSG abundance and solid state physics is very exciting because VSGs play a central role in the chemical and thermal balance of the ISM.
 For example, the smallest grains account for most of the surface area available for catalysis of molecular formation.

 DL98 proposed that the grain size distribution in their spinning dust model would be dominated by VSGs, thought to be mostly PAH nanoparticles.
 The size distribution of VSGs is poorly known as studies of interstellar extinction are relatively insensitive to its details.
 The existence of VSGs is supported by assertions that the existence of a significant amount of carbonaceous nanoparticles in the ISM could explain observations of the unidentified IR emission features and the strong mid-infrared emission component seen by IRAS which must result from starlight reprocessing of ultrasmall grains.
-The fraction of the ISM carbon content proposed to exist in VSGs considerably exceeds that fraction implied by the MRN dust size distribution, which is known to underestimate it.
+The fraction of the ISM carbon content proposed to exist in VSGs considerably exceeds that implied by the MRN dust size distribution, which is known to underestimate it.

 Observationally determining PAH content in dust clouds is not straightforward.
 Where there is a strong source of UV flux present it is possible to identify PAHs by their spectral emission features.
 In the case of pre-stellar and Class 0 clouds, however, these features are absent.
 With microwave observations from ALMA Band 1 constraining the spinning dust SED at similar resolution to, e.g., Spitzer or the forthcoming MIRI instrument on the JWST, it will be possible to measure the size distribution of VSGs directly from the data.
 This work will also be important in the context of circumstellar and protoplanetary disks, where the proposed population of VSGs may have important implications for disk evolution.
 Certainly, spinning dust emission will provide a better measure of the small grain population within circumstellar disks than PAH emission since favorable excitation conditions for PAHs exist only in the outermost layers of the disk.
 Since all the VSGs in the disk should contribute spinning dust emission, such emission will provide a much better probe of the mass in VSGs.
 Combining this information with the PAH emission features would then also give us a useful measure of sedimentation in disks.